Nawaz Sharif has said little about how he plans to deal with Islamist militancy in his country.

 Nuclear weapons have stopped India and Pakistan from going to war again but their safety cannot be taken for granted.

-Although they made no concrete progress on the issues between them, at least the leaders of India and Pakistan talked.
+Although they made no concrete progress, at least the leaders of India and Pakistan are talking.

 Whatever sympathy may exist for Balochi’s right of self determination, there will probably not be pressure on Islamabad.